mvcds/brave-clojure/9/readme.md

 It most used in relation to I/O operations.

-Non-blocking operatoions may happen asynchronously.
+Non-blocking operations may happen asynchronously.

 > Thread